laveshnk-crypto/driveCheck/README.md

 # Drive-Check

-A mobile-first AI-powered tool that analyzes Ontario DriveTest score sheets and provides personalized driving advice — complete with visual issue icons and a chat assistant.
+A mobile-first AI-powered tool that analyzes Ontario DriveTest score sheets and provides personalized driving advice — complete with an AI-powered chat assistant.

 ## 📸 Features